HackathonHackers/code-of-conduct/README.md

 There are certain commands moderators can enter as comments to manage threads.
 Presently these include:

-* `/close` — This is our way of locking threads.
+* `/close`, `/thread` or `/lock` — This is our way of locking threads.
 From there on out, only moderators can post.
 * `/slow` — Only one post per minute per user on the thread is allowed.
-* `/ama $AMAer` — Our way of hosting Ask Me Anything's.
+* `/ama $AMAer` or `/only $AMAer` — Our way of hosting Ask Me Anything's.
 Only the person doing the AMA will be able post on that thread.
 A separate thread will exist for questions, keeping the AMA answers tidy.

 These commands are implemented through [Hackbot](http://hh.gd/hackbot), an extensible Facebook Group automoderator.
 We are looking to expand on these in the future.
 Please contribute.